corpus-io/tokenize.it-smart-contracts/docs/dev_overview.md

 This is a personal investment invite allowing a particular investor (represented by their ethereum address) to buy newly issued tokens at a fixed price.
 The contract is deployed using CREATE2, and the investment is executed during deployment.
 [Read this](./using_the_contracts.md#personal-invites) for more information.

+Lockup periods can be realized through the combination of [PrivateOffer.sol](../contracts/PrivateOffer.sol) and [Vesting.sol](../contracts/Vesting.sol) through the [PrivateOfferFactory.sol](../contracts/factories/PrivateOfferFactory.sol).

 ### 2. Crowdinvesting (Crowdinvesting.sol)

 This contract allows everyone who has the `Transferer`-role on the `token` contract or who is certified by the allow-list to meet the requirements set in the `token` contract to buy newly issued tokens at a fixed price.
 The number of tokens that can be minted in this way can be limited to `maxAmountOfTokenToBeSold`, which is the maximal amount of token to be sold in this fundraising round.